 This article is available to MEMBERS ONLY.
 If you are a member LOG IN HERE.

-If you are not a member, JOIN HERE to get free access to the entire E-Publishing Guide, contract reviews and more member benefits.
+If you are not a member, JOIN HERE to get free access to the entire Self-Publishing Guide, contract reviews and more member benefits.

 Chapter 2: The Book Publishing Service Landscape